TMinchington/sass/README.md

 It will also return a midline for an expression domain and the distances of cells from that expression domain.

+If you are using fixed sample and would like to look at expression relative to the AP axis of the embryo try the stand alone script spotME_EmbryoMid

 This is currently only tested on expression domains running along the AP axis as used in:

 Modulation of promoter occupancy dictates the transcriptional response to graded BMP signalling levels in the Drosophila embryo.